 Pearl Izumi Select Tri Shorts ($60).
 Like many of the other tri gear makers, Pearl Izumi started as a cycling gear manufacturer, and used its skill to move into the triathlon market.
 We like the feel of the Select Tri Shorts, which seem to provide a little more flex and softness than many of the other lower-priced shorts on the market.
 They don’t have the more graduated grips you will get at higher price points, though.
 The quick-dry chamois pad dries off as fast as any of the shorts we have tested, and the stitching and leg grips are reliable and of high-quality.
 We are also big fans of the one pocket PI puts on the Select shorts, as it comes in handy for carrying gelpacks during the bike ride or run.
 For a little more quality and features (not that the Select is lacking), Izumi also makes the In-R-Cool shorts that we really like.

 The bottom line is that there are plenty of choices when it comes to tri shorts.
+We think anyone doing a triathlon needs at least one pair, and if you plan to make triathlon a hobby, consider experimenting a bit.
 Our recommendation would be to buy a couple, and find the brand that fits you best.
 If you are serious about your training or plan to do more than one race, you will benefit from having more than one pair.
 If pressed, we would recommend the De Soto for the higher price range, and the Pearl Izumi for the mid-range.

 If you enjoyed this, don’t miss our other pieces on triathlon gear, updated each season with the top makes and models on the market.